luigi-colella/cocktail-menu/README.md

 # Setup Laravel and install dependencies
 docker-compose exec app bash -c "./scripts/install.sh"
 ```
-> According to your env, you may give executable permissions to `./scripts/install.sh` and `composer.phar` to execute the above commands.
+> According to your env, you may need to give executable permissions to `composer.phar` and `./scripts/install.sh` to execute the above commands.
+You may also need to give readable and writable permission to `/storage` folder to make the application working fine.

 Then you can visit the application at `localhost:8000`.